Zabok

-Zabok is a town and situated in northwest Croatia in the Krapina-Zagorje County.
+Zabok is a town situated in northwest Croatia in the Krapina-Zagorje County.
 According to the 2011 census, it has a total population of 8,994, with 2,714 in Zabok itself.
 Zabok is situated on the main crossroads in the heart of Hrvatsko Zagorje region.
 Zabok is the economical centre of the Krapina-Zagorje County.

 History

+The name Zabok first appeared in 1335 in a text in which ownership of Zabok was given to Petar, son of Nuzlin, by the Hungarian king, Charles I. "Zabok" means "behind the river curve" (the river in question is the Krapinica).
+The Nuzlin family added the prefix de Zabok to their name and, by the 15th century, had started naming themselves "Zaboky de Zabok".

 In 1782, Sigismund Vojković-Vojkffy started the construction of a church in Zabok, completing it in 1805.
 With the abolition of the feudalism, former serfs were offered a possibility of choosing their own place of settlement, and the majority settled along the roads connecting Gredice and Bračak with the new centre developing around the church, to form the new city centre.
 The town reached its final shape in the period after World War II, when it spread longitudinally along the northern side of the railway track.

+Zabok was granted town status in 1993, and until then it was the seat of the former Zabok Municipality.
+The Town Day of Zabok is on May 22nd.

+The DVD "Regeneracija" was founded on 12 March 1956, and the DVD Opće bolnice Zabok on 5 February 2009.

+On 8 June 2018, Zabok was hit with golf ball sized hail.

 Geography

 Zabok is located at 46°1′46″N 15°54′54″E, at an altitude of 186 m above sea level.